matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 particular, the specs work for you, not you for the specs.
 When I was writing the specs for this library, I was not using them to definitively say how the library worked.
-I was using them as tools to get to exactly one piece of information that I wanted.
+I was using them as tools to get exactly one piece of information that I wanted.

 And so I know -- the specs are clearly marked as, well this spec does not actually cover the entire truth of this.
 Guess what?
 Specification probably never does.
 So might as well admit it up front.
-And you can use spec to add support where you want and need it.
+And you can use spec to add support where you want it and need it.

 Perhaps most amazingly, when I started exercising this, within one